 Please visit our website for step-by-step instructions for updating University-owned and personal devices.

 Pitt IT is implementing this change due to an unexpected and significant increase in Symantec licensing fees.
 Regardless, we consider Defender to be an excellent product that provides protection equal to or greater than the protection afforded by Symantec’s software, at substantial cost savings, as part of the University’s Microsoft Campus Agreement.

 Thank you for your support during this transition.
-Should you need additional assistance, please contact the 24/7 IT Help Desk at 412-624-HELP (4357).
+Should you need additional assistance, please contact the Technology Help Desk at 412-624-HELP (4357).